ETay203/RepData_PeerAssignment2/README.md

 2. Across the United States, which types of events have the greatest economic consequences?

+### Data
+The original data file given for this assignment is very large, but can be downloaded [here](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2)

 **For the assignment my report was published on rpubs.com  [here](http://rpubs.com/ETay203/226655)**